 Disney’s Yacht Club Resort — Conclusions

 If you’ve settled on this location, the choice comes down to Yacht Club vs. Beach Club vs. Boardwalk.
 That link covers that debate in more depth (Sidenote: Marriott operated Swan & Dolphin are also in this area, and are worth considering, but we’re pushing them aside for a moment as they aren’t Disney-operated hotels.)
-The short of it, though, is that Yacht Club has the newest rooms, Beach Club at least has Stormalong Bay, and BoardWalk certainly has a whimsical charm.
+You’ll probably be looking at room preferences and pricing to make that decision.

 All Your Other Disney World Planning Questions Answered